 The detailed procedures for the reporting of suspicious transaction shall be as described in the procedural guidelines for suspicious transaction reporting framed under this policy.
 The copies of disclosures made to the authorities shall be retained, together with the record of all other related documents including the inquiries undertaken in regards to the submitted record.
-Similarly, appropriate records shall be retained regarding the non disclosure of any internal records to the authorities to demonstrate that at the time there was insufficient justification for making such a disclosure.
+Similarly, appropriate records shall be retained regarding the non-disclosure of any internal records to the authorities to demonstrate that at the time there was insufficient justification for making such a disclosure.

-The Bank shall review and monitor those accounts which are already reported as suspicious transaction on annual basis.
-Further, these accounts can be re-reported to FIU as STR if suspicious transactions are identified during the review period by AML/CFT Department.
+The Bank shall review and monitor those accounts which are already reported as suspicious on need basis based on rise of unusual & suspicious activities.
+Further, these accounts can be rereported to FIU as STR if suspicious transactions are identified during the review period by AML/CFT Department.